symphonycms/jit_image_manipulation/README.markdown

 When JIT parses a URL like this, it will check the recipes file for a recipe with a handle of `thumbnail` and apply it's rules.
 You can completely disable dynamic JIT rules and choose to use recipes only which will prevent a malicious user from hammering your server with large or multiple JIT requests.

 Recipes can be copied between installations and changes will be reflected by every image using this recipe.

+### Force download

+If you ever need to force the download of your resized image, it can be down easily by creating a new rewrite rule.
+The default rule does not pass the user's query string into the real request, for security and sanity purposes.
+Anyhow, you can add the needed query string, i.e. `&save` into the request of a new rewrite rule.
+The following rule would create a new endpoint, `/image-download`, that will accept the same parameters as the normal `/image` endpoint.

+	RewriteRule ^image-download\/(.+)$ index.php?mode=jit&param=$1&save [B,L,NC]